Nabag77/alx-system_engineering-devops/0x00-shell_basics/README.md

-7th script moves the file betty from /tmp to //tmp/my-first-directory 8th script deletes the betty file created with the 7th script 9th script deletes the directory created in 6th script
+7th script moves the file betty from /tmp to //tmp/my-first-directory 8th script deletes the betty file created with the 7th script 9th script deletes the directory created in 6th script 10th script changes the working directory to the previous one